mendix/docs/content/en/docs/appstore/modules/openai/_index.md

 Functionally, the prompt strings can be written in a specific way and can be tailored to get the desired result and behavior.
 For more information on prompt engineering, see the [Read More](#read-more) section.

-Two accompanying microflows are available to construct the input for the microflow:

-* `FunctionCollection_CreateAndAddFunction` can be used to initialize a new `FunctionCollection` and add a new `Function` to it in order to enable [function calling](#chatcompletions-functioncalling).
-* `FunctionCollection_AddFunction` can be used to add a new `Function` to an existing `FunctionCollection`.
+Optionally, you can also make use of [function calling](#chatcompletions-functioncalling) by adding a [FunctionCollection](#functioncollection) or [send images](#chatcompletions-vision) along with the user prompt by adding a [ImageCollection](#imagecollection) as part of the request.

 For technical details, see the [Technical reference](#chat-completions-without-history-technical) section.

 #### 3.2.2 `Chat Completions (with history)` {#chatcompletions-with-withory}

 The microflow activity `Chat completions with history` supports more complex use cases where a list of (historical) messages (e.g. comprising the conversation or context so far) is sent as part of the request to the language model.
-Four accompanying microflows are available to construct the input for the microflow:

-* `ChatCompletionsSession_Create` is used to create the session wrapper that must be passed as input parameter.
-* `ChatCompletionsSession_AddMessage` is used to attach the historical messages to the `ChatCompletionsSession`.
-The content of such a message corresponds to a system, assistant, or user prompt.
-In the case of multiple historical messages the order is relevant.
-* `FunctionCollection_CreateAndAddFunction` can be used to initialize a new `FunctionCollection` and add a new `Function` to it in order to enable [function calling](#chatcompletions-functioncalling).
-* `FunctionCollection_AddFunction` can be used to add a new `Function` to an existing `FunctionCollection`.
+Optionally, you can also make use of [function calling](#chatcompletions-functioncalling) by adding a [FunctionCollection](#functioncollection) or [send images](#chatcompletions-vision) along with the user prompt by adding a [ImageCollection](#imagecollection) as part of the request.

 For technical details, see the [Technical reference](#chat-completions-with-history-technical) section.

 #### 3.2.3 `Chat Completions (advanced)` {#chatcompletions-advanced}

 The microflow activity `Chat Completions (advanced)` can be used in cases where the above-mentioned microflows do not provide enough support or flexibility.
 The interface of this operation resembles the API interface.
-The construction of the request and handling of the response must be implemented in a custom way.
-Four accompanying microflows are available to construct the input for the microflow:

-* `ChatCompletionsRequest_Create` is used to create the request object.
-* `ChatCompletionsMessages_Create` is used to create the wrapper object for the `ChatCompletionsMessageRequest` objects.
-* `ChatCompletionsMessageRequest_Create` is used to create the message objects.
-* `ChatCompletionsRequest_AddFunctionCalling` can be used to add a list of functions to be sent along with the `ChatCompletionsRequest` as tools in order to enable [function calling](#chatcompletions-functioncalling).

 The construction of the request and handling of the response must be implemented in a custom way.

 For technical details, see the [Technical reference](#chat-completions-advanced-technical) section.